Eskotus/notes-app-frontend/README.md

 ### Development mode

-To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal:
+To start the shadow-cljs compiler, navigate to the project folder and run the following command in the terminal:

 ```
-lein figwheel
+npm run dev
 ```

-Figwheel will automatically push cljs changes to the browser.
+Shadow-cljs will automatically push cljs changes to the browser.
-Once Figwheel starts up, you should be able to open the `public/index.html` page in the browser.
+Once shadow-cljs starts up, you should be able to open the `public/index.html` page in the browser.

 ### Building for production

 ```
-lein clean
-lein package
+npm run release
 ```